 Tour the Red Light District: One Day in Amsterdam

-While watching prostitutes in windows is not everyone’s cup of tea, it’s certainly one of the biggest spectacles of a visit to Amsterdam.
-Night time draws throngs of people to Amsterdam’s Red Light District, including many couples walking around.
+While watching sex workers in windows is not everyone’s cup of tea, it is certainly one of the biggest Amsterdam spectacles.
+Night time draws throngs of people to Amsterdam’s Red Light District, including many strolling couples.
 Most are there to just watch the scantily clad girls trying to lure in customers for some sexy fun.
-Read my article that covers the Red Light District in depth, with steamy tips and tricks.
+Read my article that covers the Red Light District in depth.

 Consider this offbeat Amsterdam Red Light District tour with a local guide.
-The tour starts at $28.23 per person.
-While the Red Light District is surprising to many Americans, keep in mind that prostitution is legal in many countries around the world, including Bell’s native land of Australia.
+While the Red Light District is surprising to many Americans, sex work is legal in many countries around the world, including Australia, New Zealand and many European countries.

 Have questions on planning a trip to Amsterdam?
 Leave a comment below or email me at alex(@)wanderlustmarriage.com and I can assist you!